wavesplatform/docs.wavesplatform/docs/en/waves-node/extensions/blockchain-updates.md

 ## Launch Node with Extension

-:warning: **Important:** Blockchain Updates requires the blockchain database containing the complete history of changes since the blockchain creation.
-Use one of the following ways to get such a database:
+There are two ways to install the node with Blockchain Updates extension: using a DEB package or a JAR file.
+The Blockchain Updates extension is in the same package and archive as [gRPC Server](/en/waves-node/extensions/grpc-server/).
+You can install these extensions both together and separately, only the settings in the node configuration file differ.

+:warning: **Important:** If you already have a working node, it's not enough to just install the extension.
+It is required to get the up-to-date blockchain database with the history of changes:

+1. Delete the database files: they are located in the directory specified in the [waves.db.directory](/en/waves-node/node-configuration#db-settings) setting (by default, in the `data` subdirectory of the base directory of the node).
+2. Install the extension via the DEB package or JAR file and enable the extension in the node settings as described below.
+3. Download or import the blockchain in one of the following ways:

    * Start the node with the extension from scratch and synchronize the blockchain during regular node operation (see the [Synchronize Waves Blockchain](/en/waves-node/options-for-getting-actual-blockchain/) article).
    * Import the blockchain from a binary file (see the [Import/Export Blockchain](/en/waves-node/options-for-getting-actual-blockchain/import-from-the-blockchain) article).
    * Download the database archives `blockchain_last.tar` and `blockchain-updates_last.tar` (see the [Download the Latest Blockchain](/en/waves-node/options-for-getting-actual-blockchain/state-downloading-and-applying) article).
 Unpack the `blockchain_last.tar` archive in the directory specified in the [waves.db.directory](/en/waves-node/node-configuration#db-settings) setting (by default, the `data` subdirectory of the base directory of the node).
 Unpack the `blockchain-updates_last.tar` archive in the `blockchain-updates` subdirectory of the base directory of the node.

-There are two ways to install the node with Blockchain Updates extension: using a DEB package or a JAR file.
-The Blockchain Updates extension is in the same package and archive as [gRPC Server](/en/waves-node/extensions/grpc-server/).
-You can install these extensions both together and separately, only the settings in the node configuration file differ.

 ### Installation via DEB Package